-Quizzes: We do not typically grant makeup quizzes, but in recognition of unforeseen events that could cause a quiz to be missed, we drop the two lowest quizzes.
-Makeup exams will be given only in extreme circumstances.
-It is your responsibility to let your instructor know as far in advance as possible of an unavoidable conflict or medical emergency.
+Exams: Makeup exams will be given only in extreme circumstances.
+It is your responsibility to contact your instructor as soon as possible of an unavoidable conflict or medical emergency.

 Academic Conduct Statement

 Cheating on homework, quizzes, exams, project reports, or any form of assignment, may be a form of plagiarism and is an infringement of every code of engineering ethics.
 Plagiarism is a serious academic offense and should not be taken lightly.
 Understanding your ethical responsibilities is an integral part of becoming a professional.
 A copy of the Code of Ethics of engineers, promulgated by the Accreditation Board for Engineering and Technology (ABET) and the National Society of Professional Engineers, can be found on the main course web site.